 Ms. Freeman has significant experience in negotiation and development of programmatic approaches to resolving ESA compliance issues.
 Ms. Freeman represented the Platte River Project water users’ coalition in negotiations which culminated in the establishment of a basin-wide Platte River Recovery Program for federally endangered species in Nebraska, signed by the Department of Interior and States of Colorado, Nebraska and Wyoming in 2007.
 She also represented Douglas County in development of a regional habitat conservation plan that was approved as the first county-wide HCP in Colorado and that received the Local Government Collaboration Award by the Denver Regional Council of Governments in 2008.

 Attorney, Dufford & Brown, P.C., Denver, Colorado (1994 – 1995)

 Attorney and Shareholder, Saunders, Snyder, Ross & Dickson, P.C., Denver, Colorado (1982 to 1994)

 - AV® Preeminent™ Peer Review Rated by Martindale-Hubbell®

-- Listed in Best Lawyers® for Water Law
+- Listed in Best Lawyers® for Environmental and Water Law

 Publications & Teaching